aaaaaa123456789/gb-debug-information/debuginfo.md

   RECOMMENDED.
   If this field is set to a value greater than 32, additional bytes in the header MUST be treated as reserved fields and set to the [invalid value][def-invalid].
+  This field MUST NOT be set to a value greater than the size of the file.
 * **[Master block table][sect3.5] element size**: size of each element in the master block table; this value MUST be a multiple of 8 no less than than 24.
   Using a value greater than 24 for this field is NOT RECOMMENDED.